mk-fg/de-setup/README.rst

 - `fgbg <bin/fgbg>`_ -
   py3/ctypes/sd-bus script to set background in whatever current DE.

+  Has continuous operation mode to run as desktop session daemon and cycle images, as well as some options to scale/position/tweak them for DE-background purposes.

 - `xclipc <bin/xclipc>`_ - obsoleted but useful key-bound script, for adding some processing to some "copy to clipboard" operations, as well as making these more universal wrt diff X selection buffers.